Skip to main content

 This at last reaches the realm of divine transformation.

-The phrases earlier in this chapter — "good words need no argument" and "the knowledgeable are not broadly learned" — all carry this same meaning.
+The phrases earlier in this chapter — "good words need no argument" and "those who know are not broadly learned" — all carry this same meaning.
 Were one to take post-celestial reasoning to discuss this, how could it ever be understood?

 I, this young student, humbly believe that the present time is precisely the era of practicing trust and cultivating harmony.
 It is also an era when heterodox doctrines run rampant and right and wrong must be distinguished.
 It is an era when the teachings of all lands and all ages lie jumbled together, needing to be integrated and unified.